Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Jeffrey has a background in youth work and supported some of London’s most challenging young people between the ages of 14-25 at the Kids Company, where he was a part of their High Risk Outreach Team.
 He excelled in his role there and was a face on their ‘SEETHECHILD’ Campaign https://www.youtube.com/watch?v=omo7_MSdVVo.
 He also has experience working with the Newham Youth Offending Service and volunteering as a Mentor for Trailblazers at HMP/YOI Isis.

-In addition to Spark Inside, Jeffrey’s coaching and training clients include the Uprising Leadership Programme, GE Finnamore, The African Prisons Project, Virgin Big Change, Price Training, Philipse Business Schools (Netherlands), Urban Academy, MADLOVE Foundation, NCS, The Challenge Network and The Ministry of Entrepreneurship, where he leads coach training courses for disadvantaged young people.
+In addition to Spark Inside, Jeffrey’s coaching and training clients include the Uprising Leadership Programme, GE Finnamore, The African Prisons Project, Virgin Big Change, Price Training, Philipse Business Schools (Netherlands), Urban Academy, MADLOVE Foundation, NCS, The Challenge Network and the MOE Foundation, where he leads coach training courses for disadvantaged young people.
 Jeffrey was also invited on to the panel for the Southwark Council Reducing Re-offending workshop.

 Sir John Whitmore